-While this discussion continues, the Commission works to balance the necessary generation of revenue with the principles of its mission by:
+While this discussion continues, Commission works hard to balance the necessary generation of revenue with the principles of its mission by:

-- Constantly pursuing efficiencies in operations. - Striving to provide high-quality recreation opportunities and customer service; maintaining health/safety, infrastructure and recreational and interpretive features and programs; and protecting natural, cultural and historic resources. - Setting fees at a level that retains broad public access, keeps fees affordable and uses market rates for special services. - Actively supporting the Discover Pass, camping and other activities, making customerfocused improvements and continuing its work with stakeholders, legislators and Governor on financing solutions that will ensure increased park use and enjoyment by the public.
+- Constantly pursuing efficiencies in operations. - Striving to providing high-quality recreation opportunities and customer service; maintaining health/safety, infrastructure and recreational and interpretive features and programs; and protecting natural, cultural and historic resources. - Setting fees at a level that retains broad public access, keeps fees affordable and uses market rates for special services. - Actively supporting the Discover Pass and camping and other activities, make customer-focused improvements and continue working with stakeholders, legislators and Governor on financing solutions focused on ensuring expanded park use and enjoyment by the public.

 Facility renovation and development.
 State Parks manages significant resources on behalf of the state.
-These resources include buildings and structures, campgrounds, trails and other facilities and infrastructure that are needed to provide recreational opportunities to visitors.
+These resources include buildings and structures, campgrounds, trails, and other facilities and infrastructure that are needed to provide recreational opportunities to visitors.
 The agency will continue to pursue adequate funding through the capital budget and state grant programs to improve and maintain existing facilities and develop new ones, to meet customer expectations.